Structural Analysis of Left-Handed Batting Advantage in NPB

 Stadium Asymmetry and Left-Handed Batters

 NPB stadiums are not perfectly symmetrical, with many featuring shorter right field distances.
 As of 2024, 7 of 12 stadiums have shorter right field foul poles than left.
 This asymmetry favors left-handed home run hitters.
 Jingu Stadium's right field pole at 91m is 6.5m shorter than its 97.5m left field pole, making it known for left-handed home runs, which comprised 58% of 2023 Jingu homers.
-However, newer stadiums trend toward symmetry, with ES CON Field Hokkaido adopting a symmetrical 97m design.
+However, stadiums opened from 2023 onward trend toward symmetry, with ES CON Field Hokkaido adopting a symmetrical 97m design.

 Related books on baseball statistics are also helpful